gramineproject/gramine-scaffolding/Documentation/manpages/scag-client.rst

 This file is written by :ref:`scag-build` and read in :ref:`scag-client`.
-It contains default values that configure the attestation environment, like type of attestation (DCAP, EPID, or MAA), expected MRENCLAVE and other options.
+It contains default values that configure the attestation environment, like type of attestation (DCAP, EPID, ITA or MAA), expected MRENCLAVE and other options.

 The file is searched in three locations, in following order: